At Sound Mind Investing, we have written before about the importance of agreeing on a cash flow plan (a.k.a., a budget!) and following it faithfully.

 - Be consistent in monitoring your spending.

 My goal was to account for 100% of our spending (an almost impossible task, as I was to find out!).
 It’s amazing how much money is spent a few dollars here and a few dollars there.
 This was more of a burden on Susie than on me because she typically handled the majority of our routine spending.
-We used “old reliable” — the envelope system — to help us stay within our budget.
+We used “old reliable” — the envelope system — to help us stay within our family budget.
 Here’s how we did it.

 Each week, I would write a check to Susie for the budgeted amounts in the categories she was most responsible for.
 She would cash it and carry the money in her purse in a small envelope that was just slightly larger than a dollar bill.
 If she went to Kroger and spent $48.24, she’d write “Groceries $48.24” on the front of the envelope at the time she withdrew the money.
 Ditto the drug store, gas, school lunch money…whatever.